mbaumer/us_hep_funding/docs/_states/TN.md

 [TN-01](#TN-01)  [TN-02](#TN-02)  [TN-03](#TN-03)  [TN-04](#TN-04)  [TN-05](#TN-05)  [TN-06](#TN-06)  [TN-07](#TN-07)  [TN-08](#TN-08)  [TN-09](#TN-09)

 # TN -- Sen. Lamar Alexander (R) and  Sen. Bob Corker (R)
+## Committees
+Lamar Alexander is the #2 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Lamar Alexander is the #4 Republican on the Senate Committee on Appropriations

+Lamar Alexander is the #1 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Lamar Alexander is the #8 Republican on the Senate Committee on Energy and Natural Resources

+Bob Corker is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: